-FAN collaborates with our partners at the NICU Parent Network to bring you a quarterly webinar series on topics of interest to families and their providers.
+NPA's Family Advocacy Network (FAN) collaborates with our partners at the NICU Parent Network to bring you a quarterly webinar series on topics of interest to NICU family advocates and providers.

 The inaugural webinar Understanding the Basic Components of Trauma-Informed Care with Kara Wahlin, LMFT of NICU Healing was hosted in March 2016.